 For over 25 years, CSERC has played a key role in defending oak woodlands and other open spaces that stretch across much of the Sierra foothills.
 Over the years, sprawling land development has sometimes surged and sometimes just inched forward.
 Inevitably, however, more oaks are bulldozed year after year.
 More habitat is developed, and more open space is lost.

-We work for the oak woodlands
+We work to protect the oak woodlands

-Others work against oak woodlands
+Others demolish oak woodlands